libbyschuknight/tid_til/javascript/react.md

 So what is `this`?

-It is the componenet / object that is "active" "in use" right at the moment, and in this case is what `$r` returns.
+It is the component / object that is "active" "in use" right at the moment, and in this case is what `$r` returns.

 ### Video 8 - Stateless Functional Components